nitish03/MyReads/README.md

 ## Project Overview

-The is a React project is provided by Udacity [https://www.udacity.com/].
+The is a React project is provided by [Udacity](https://www.udacity.com/).
 The project is about tracking books, Home page has three book shelves:
 1. Currently Reading - Those books are in this shelf which you are reading.
 2. Want To Read - Those books are in this shelf which you want to read.
 3. Read - Those books are in this shelf which you have read.